- The FDA has called teen vaping an “epidemic”

 - Nosebleeds: Vaping dries out the nasal passageways.
 A dry nose can crack and bleed.
 If your child experiences nosebleeds or has red, cracking skin around the nose, this is another red flag.

-- Increased Thirst: Vaping is hydroscopic – meaning it dries out the mouth and throat.
+- Increased Thirst and Dry Mouth: Vaping is hydroscopic – meaning it dries out the mouth and throat.
 Drinking an abnormal amount of liquids, and consequently urinating more frequently, is a warning sign your teen may be vaping.

 - Caffeine Intake: Nicotine and caffeine together increase irritability, mood swings, and anxiety.
 Young people who vape will typically cut back on or avoid caffeine intake to offset these effects.
 If your child stops asking for coca-cola on the grocery list, they may have taken up a more damaging substance.